Patient information

 Pediatric cancer patients usually survive their disease.
 Adverse secondary effects must be prevented, and any resultant disability as adults must be minimized.
 The dosimetric benefit makes proton therapy the technique of choice in pediatric radiotherapy.

-Yes, although proton therapy is more effective in treating localized cancer, particularly tumors that have not spread to other parts of the body.
+No. Proton therapy is not used in all types of cancer or in all patients.
+It is most effective in localized tumors that have not spread to other areas of the body.

 At the Clínica Universidad de Navarra, we have a multidisciplinary team composed of professionals from a range of different fields who lead the Proton Therapy Unit.